 Non-disclaimer disclaimer: Many of the opinions expressed below are best backed up by in-person expertise.
 Start a conversation with a TUNE expert in the comments below, or by emailing [email protected].

-Without further ado, here are our six trends:
+Without further ado, here are our six affiliate marketing trends for 2019:

 1. Partnerships are the better choice in a world of increasing regulations … and people are starting to notice.

 While the General Data Protection Regulation (GDPR) complicates data collection and management, it’s a great thing for partner marketing.
 Why?
 Performance-based partnerships usually leverage existing relationships between the consumer and the affiliate to succeed.
 Other forms of advertising don’t, or rely heavily on personal data and retargeting.
 Practices such as programmatic advertising remain risky, even for compliant marketers; one wrong move by a single player in the chain can get everyone in hot water.

 So, with the GDPR in full effect in 2019, we predict affiliate marketing will become an even more popular route for digital advertisers the world over.

 2. Focus will continue to shift from user acquisition to engagement.

 As social media matures, and brands’ affiliate marketing strategies mature with it, we predict advertisers will move more of their budgets from user acquisition to engagement in 2019.
 One indicator of this trend is the growing popularity of micro-influencers (and now nano-influencers), known for user quality and engagement instead of sheer audience numbers.
 By shifting focus to quality over quantity, more advertisers will need to turn to these kinds of affiliates — better engagement versus bigger audiences.